 Book Talk | Quinn Slobodian | Crack-Up Capitalism: Market Radicals and the Dream of a World Without Democracy

 Join the Institute for Public Knowledge’s Global New Right Working Group for a book talk on Crack-Up Capitalism: Market Radicals and the Dream of a World Without Democracy with the author Quinn Slobodian, and an introduction by Maya Vinokour, on October 13th at 12:00 PM.
 This event will be in a hybrid format.
-A Zoom link will be sent to all registrants the day prior to the event.
+The Zoom link can be found here.

 Quinn Slobodian is the author of Crack-Up Capitalism: Market Radicals and the Dream of a World without Democracy published by Metropolitan Books in the US, Penguin in the UK, Suhrkamp in Germany, Seuil in France, and elsewhere.
 His previous book, Globalists: The End of Empire and the Birth of Neoliberalism (Harvard University Press, 2018), won the American Historical Association’s George Louis Beer Prize and has been translated into seven languages.
 He is professor of history at Wellesley College, contributing writer to New Statesman, co-edits Contemporary European History and co-directs the History and Political Economy Project.
 He lives in Cambridge, MA.